ES-1085/project-plant-boids-ellie-and-finn/proposal/proposal.md

 ## 4. Data analysis plan

-During this project, we will take on an untydied dataset collected in the field.
+During this project, we will take on an untidied dataset collected in the field.
 We will tidy the data to make it useful for analysis while maintaining the integrity of the data.
 We will also integrate datasets in order to compare vegetation and bird data.
 Our primary goal is to